richmahn/en_tn/rev/15/intro.md

 In this chapter, John describes events and pictures that occur in heaven.

 Some translations set each line of poetry farther to the right than the rest of the text to make it easier to read.
-The ULB does this with verses 3-4.
+The ULT does this with verses 3-4.

 #### Special concepts in this chapter ####